laczbali/Blaczko.Core/README.md

 Simplifies the use of `HttpClient`.
 Register it as a singleton, and use one of the `MakeRequestAsync` methods.

+# Google Auth
+Provides a simple helper for backend validation of Google OAuth tokens.
+For the required forntend steps, see https://developers.google.com/identity/sign-in/web/sign-in

 # Configuration handling
 Use `AddServiceConfiguration` to register a a config model as a singleton.
 The model will be bound from the configuration.